-“From an IT perspective, the solution Nephos Technologies will be delivering, reduces both initial investment costs, as well as the overall total cost of ownership for our storage infrastructure, whilst at the same time reducing the management overhead of managing backup and archive processes.
+“From an IT perspective, the solution Nephos Technologies have delivered, reduces both initial investment costs, as well as the overall total cost of ownership for our storage infrastructure, whilst at the same time reducing the management overhead of managing backup and archive processes.

-From a user productivity standpoint, the solution Nephos are providing will enable us to reduce the time that it takes our architects to produce their CAD designs by creating a single unified file system across our Birmingham and London studios”.
+From a user productivity standpoint, the solution Nephos provides enables us to reduce the time that it takes our architects to produce their CAD designs by creating a single unified file system across our Birmingham and London studios”.

 When GHA went to market to find a solution to their growing data storage and collaboration issues, they received very little in the way of innovation, in most cases the answer was a forklift upgrade of existing platforms to provide a greater capacity.
 This approach, though it provides a short term answer to the problem, continues the cycle of large scale, costly hardware upgrades.